nandinivenkateshan/space-rep-public/README.md

 # SpaceRep

 It is the flashcard program that utilizes spaced repetition.
 Spaced repetition has been shown to increase rate of memorization.

+This app built using React,Express and Postgres.Markdown syntax is supported for cards.